JackKRasmus-Vorrath/Natural_Language_Processing/README.md

 # Natural_Language_Processing
-Natural Language Processing and Generation with NLTK, Gensim, and Scikit-Learn
+Natural Language Processing with NLTK and Scikit-Learn